losandes/polyn-async-events/README.md

 # @polyn/async-events

-An async event emitter for NodeJS with support for emitting events (not waiting for subscriptions to be satisfied), and publishing events (waiting for subscriptions to be satisfied).
+An async event emitter for NodeJS with support for emitting events (not waiting for subscriptions to be satisfied), publishing events (waiting for subscriptions to be satisfied), and delivering events (waiting for subscriptions to acknowledge receipt).

 ## Getting Started